iandennismiller/i0/README.md

 # the following dataset comes with the i0 package
 data(candy_example)

-# create a zero-targeted model 'candy ~ age + height + age * height' using the dataset
+# create a zero-targeted model using the dataset
 zt = target(candy ~ age + height + age * height, data=candy_example)

-# explore the results at +/- 1 standard deviation like Aiken and West (1991)
+# explore +/- 1 standard deviation like Aiken and West (1991)
 plot(zt)
 ```